TheCarsonWest/TheCarsonWest.github.io/test/content/Operators.md

 ## Python [Operators](./../operators/)

 ### What are [Operators](./../operators/)?
- [Operators](./../operators/) are special symbols or [Functions](./../functions/) that perform specific operations on values.
+ [Operators](./../operators/) are special symbols or [Python Functions](./../python-functions/) that perform specific operations on values.
 They allow the manipulation, comparison, and modification of data in Python.

 ### How to Use [Operators](./../operators/)
  [Operators](./../operators/) can be used in expressions along with variables, values, and other operators.
 The result of an operation depends on the types of operands and the operator itself.